 Abraham’s Test of Faith

 God asked Abraham to sacrifice his one and only son of the covenant, Isaac.
-Abraham brought Isaac to Mount Moriah (the site of present day Jerusalem) in order to sacrifice Isaac.2 This is very near to the place where he received the inaugural covenantal blessing from Melchizedek years before.
-Over the years, Abraham’s faith was tried and tested and as a result, it grew deep roots in the soil of the covenant that God had made with him.
-The reward of Abraham’s faith was the miraculous birth of his son Isaac to his wife Sarah, who had been barren and was past the age of being able to bear children.
+Abraham brought Isaac to Mount Moriah (the site of present-day Jerusalem) to sacrifice Isaac.2 This is very near to the place where he received the inaugural covenantal blessing from Melchizedek years before.
+Over the years, trials and tests challenged Abraham’s faith, leading it to develop deep roots within the covenant God established with him.
+Additionally, the reward of Abraham’s faith was the miraculous birth of his son Isaac to his wife Sarah, who had been barren and was past the age of being able to bear children.

 Now Abraham faced one more test of faith.
 He never knew his God to be one to require human sacrifice as some of the surrounding nations did.
-He was sure of the covenantal promise that God had made to provide an heir and how that promise was specifically fulfilled in Isaac.
-He didn’t quite know what God would do, but he trusted Him enough to reason that if he did indeed go through with the sacrifice, that God would be able to raise Isaac from the dead.
-If fact, he was confident of that for he told his servants, “Wait here, we will worship and then we will come back to you.”
+Abraham firmly believed that God would fulfill His covenant promise by providing an heir, and this promise was fulfilled specifically through Isaac.
+Moreover, he didn’t quite know what God would do, but he trusted Him enough to reason that if he did indeed go through with the sacrifice, God would be able to raise Isaac from the dead.
+He was confident of that for he told his servants, “Wait here, we will worship and then we will come back to you.”

-He put the wood for the sacrifice on Isaac’s back, made sure that he had his knife, and walked with Isaac up to the top of Mount Moriah to the specific place that God had appointed.
+Moreover, he put the wood for the sacrifice on Isaac’s back, made sure that he had his knife, and walked with Isaac up to the top of Mount Moriah to the specific place that God had appointed.
 When he reached the top of Mount Moriah, he built an altar and carefully arranged the wood on the altar.
 He then bound his son and laid him on top of the altar.
-He stretched out his hand with the knife, ready to slay his son, when the text in Genesis 22 says:
+Also, he stretched out his hand with the knife, ready to slay his son, when the text in Genesis 22 says:

 “But the Angel of the LORD called to him from heaven, and said, ‘Abraham, Abraham!’
 He said, ‘Do not lay your hand on the boy or do anything to him; for now I know that you fear God, since you have not withheld your son, your only son, from me.’

-Also, Abraham is a picture of the heavenly Father who did not spare His one and only Son, but gave him as life to the world.
-With Abraham and Isaac, we have an earthly type of a heavenly reality.
+Also, Abraham is a picture of the heavenly Father who did not spare His one and only Son but gave him life to the world.
+With Abraham and Isaac, we have an earthly type of heavenly reality.

 Isaac, a Type of Christ

-There are many parallels between the sacrifice of Isaac and the crucifixion of Jesus.4 They were both sacrificed in that geographical location.
+So, there are many parallels between the sacrifice of Isaac and the crucifixion of Jesus.4 They were both sacrificed in that geographical location.
 Both Isaac and Jesus had a miraculous conception.
-Just as Abraham led Isaac up the mountain with the wood on his back, so the Father would lead His Son up to his crucifixion on the mountain with the cross on his back.
+Like Abraham leading Isaac with wood for sacrifice, the Father led His Son carrying the cross for crucifixion.
 Isaac and Jesus were both submissive to their fathers and their fathers greatly loved them.
-They were both bound and laid on the wood/cross.
+Someone bound them and placed them on the wood/cross.

 They both came back from the dead – Jesus literally and Isaac figuratively.